aliceinwire/presentations/LPC_2025_TALK/LPC_2025_TALK.md

 ---

 ##### **3. ChromiumOS coverage**
-- Use `kci-dev maestro coverage` to retrieve kernel coverage info for ChromeOS kernels
+- Use `kci-dev maestro coverage` to retrieve kernel coverage info for ChromiumOS kernels
 - Terminal shows function/line coverage and URLs to the reports
 - Graph views generated through `--graph-output` and opened locally